How to Create Users and Groups in CentOS 7? Print

 2. Use the adduser command to add a new user to your system.

-Note – Be sure to replace the username with the user that you want to create.
+Note – Be sure to replace the username with the user you want to create.

 3. Use the passwd command to update the new user's password.